andrewh1978/px-bench/README.md

 ## A framework for running storage performance benchmarks on Kubernetes based platforms.

 * `git clone` the repository to a Linux (macOS may work but not tested) system with `kubectl` access to the K8s cluster.
-* If necessary, build the image:
+* If necessary, build the image and push to your registry:
 ```
 cd image
 docker build -t px-bench .